jimmydaleucf/ga-legislature/README.md

    ```
    Note: if you only request one API key from OpenStates, enter it in both spots in `secrets.py`, the code requires both to have a value to run successfully.
 5. Take a moment to review `config.py`.
 In this file, you can view or change the variable `statesLists` to run some or all the states. (it's defaulted to run all the states.)
 You can also flip the `awsFlag` to True if you have an s3 bucket you'd like to configure to have your files saved to.
 You can also update the `year` variable if needed.
 (I did this when we began 2023 so that i could have a historical record of 2022 while also creating a directory for 2023)
-6. Run `getTotalMembers`. (this only has to be done once, skip this step when running again in the future)
+6. Run `python3 getTotalMembers.py`. (this only has to be done once, skip this step when running again in the future)
 7. Run `python3 updateEverything.py` and watch it go!

 ## Front End (Svelte)